rmar8138/Culture_Crawl/README.md

 The interaction between these two components is as such.
 A user can create, edit or delete a crawl, as well as book a crawl.
 When a crawl is finished, all users who have attended the crawl (attendees) are required to leave a review, and a rating based on how they felt about the experience.
 This review is able to be seen and read by other users, and serves as a score to represent the user who hosted the crawl.

+## User Stories

+> As a non-user, I want to be able to view all crawls without needing to sign up, so I can see first if there is anything interesting.

+> As a user, I want to be able to edit my profile if my details change.

+> As a user, I want to be able to create and manage crawls so I can host them to other users.

+> As a user, I don't want anyone to be able to edit my profile or crawls for security reasons.

+> As a past attendee, I want to be able to leave a review after attending the crawl so I can tell others my experience.

+> As a user, I shouldn't be able to view the booking page or pay for anything without having an account first, as I need an account to manage and view the crawls I am attending.

+> As a user, I shouldn't have to see the booking button for a crawl that I made, as it doesn't make sense to pay for a crawl that I am hosting.

+> As a user, I shouldn't be able to review a crawl that I hosted, as I could leave biased reviews to boost my ratings.

 ## Sitemap

 The following is a sitemap of the site as of the latest commit.